Product DNA-Messenger communication layer

 Identity-first, post-quantum messenger

-DNA-Messenger uses DNA identifiers (your CPUNK identity) as the addressing layer.
-Messages are encrypted using NIST-selected post-quantum algorithms and routed peer-to-peer whenever possible, with support for offline delivery via distributed storage.
+DNA-Messenger uses your DNA identity (generated from your seed/keys, used across all your wallets) as the addressing layer.
+Messages are end-to-end encrypted using NIST-selected post-quantum algorithms and transported via the post-quantum DHT network (Nodus), with support for offline delivery via distributed storage.

 • No phone numbers or email addresses required.